zubilewiczbuissnes-byte/Wiktor-Zubilewicz/README.md

 ### IT student from Poland

-- 🔭 I'm currently working on **AI automation for businesses Website GEO and SEO optimization**
+- 🔭 I'm currently working on **AI automation for businesses Website and GEO and SEO optimization**

 - 🌱 I'm currently learning **Flask framework
 Python